-But the defense saved Newton there, just like it saved the Panthers all game long.
-In the Panthers first shutout since 2008, the defense sacked Eli Manning seven times (three by Greg Hardy) and harassed him countless more.
+But the defense saved Newton there, just like they saved the Panthers all game long.
+In the Panthers’ first shutout since 2008, the defense sacked Eli Manning seven times (three by Greg Hardy) and harassed him countless more.

 Newton, on the other hand, was none the worse for the wear despite running seven times for 45 yards and throwing for 223 more, including two touchdown passes to Brandon LaFell and another to Ted Ginn Jr.

 “He was the better quarterback out there,” said Steve Smith of Newton.
 “That’s all we need.
 That’s all we ask.
 We just need him to be Cam Newton.”

 Newton also continues to handle his postgame press conferences with more maturity each week.
 This time he passed out praise to all of his “unbelievable” teammates.
 “Unbelievable” is Newton’s new favorite word.
 He used it nine times in his postgame press conference, although never about anything he did.
 Instead, he criticized himself for a “senseless” interception and a “terrible” throw on one of his touchdown passes.